FrankYeah/frontend-studying/class 7/README.md

 https://front-enter.firebaseio.com/list.json

-2. When user click on img, you will have the ID to get the contnet you need on the contnet page.
+2. When user click on img, you will have the ID to get the content you need on the content page.